-- 1. Place the ATV on a level surface.
+1. Place the ATV on a level surface.

-- 2. Remove panel D. (See page 8-9.)

-- 3. Check the engine oil level on a cold engine.
+2. Check the engine oil level on a cold engine.

 If the engine was started before checking the oil level, be sure to warm up the engine sufficiently, and then wait at least ten minutes until the oil settles for an accurate reading.

-4. Remove the engine oil filler cap, and then wipe the dipstick off with a clean rag.
+3. Remove the engine oil filler cap, and then wipe the dipstick off with a clean rag.

-- 1. Engine oil filler cap - 5.
-Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.
+- 1. Engine oil filler cap - Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.

-1. Dipstick
+- 1. Dipstick

-2. Maximum level mark
+- 2. Maximum level mark

-3. Minimum level mark
+- 3. Minimum level mark